 The purpose of the PHQ-2 is to screen for depression in a “first-step” approach.
 A PHQ-2 score ranges from 0-6.
 A score of 3 is the optimal cut-point when using the PHQ-2 to screen for depression.
 The PHQ-2 inquires about the frequency of depressed mood and anhedonia over the past two weeks.
 The PHQ-2 includes the first two items of the PHQ-9.

 Patients who score 3 or greater on the PHQ-2 should be further evaluated with the PHQ-9, other diagnostic instruments, or direct interview to determine whether they meet the criteria for a depressive disorder.

 HCP is working closely with our health plan partners to increase the quality and efficiency of pediatric screenings for children.
 This guide covers best practices for child screenings within their first 1,000 days of life.
 Topics covered include identification, prevention, diagnosis, treatment, and follow-up care for lead screening, newborn hearing loss, and developmental screening.
 As part of this initiative, we are encouraging the use of CPT Code 96110 with a modifier CG or ICD-10 code Z13.41 for developmental screenings, and CPT Code 83655 for lead screenings.
-Early screening for these conditions is critical to growth and healthy development in children.
+Early screening for these conditions is critical to the growth and healthy development of children.

 Find some useful information in these articles to support compliance with HEDIS® and CAHPS® measures.
 Learn more about specific topics: